dmarshNAIT/dmarshNAIT.github.io/COMP1017_forms.markdown

 #### HTML Attributes
-+ the `for` attributes connects a label to the thing that it's labelling, using the other element's `id`. in other words, the value of `for` must match the value of the `id` for the related `input` or `textarea`.
++ the `for` attributes connects a label to the element that it's labelling, using the other element's `id`.
+In other words, the value of `for` must match the value of the `id` for the related `input` or `textarea`.

 + The `ID` attribute lets us hook up the element with JavaScript and CSS.
+It needs to be unique within the page (in other words, you can't use the same `id` twice on the same page).

 + The `name` attribute will be used as a variable name, which will be out of scope for COMP 1017.